kC0pter/BuildCollection/builds/Future-Initiative-Hive-Healer.md

 * Destroy Hive on last charge
 * Put Drone on Tank
-* Sty close to teammates
+* Stay close to teammates

 ## Gear